 Our verdict?
-Passo Tonale is brilliant, with something for skiers of all levels.
-Crystal’s Whizz Kids club (now renamed Beanie Bear) was a huge hit with the children – and it gave me and D a chance to relax, and unwind our way onto the slopes.
+Passo Tonale is brilliant, and people on family ski holidays there would find slopes to suit skiers of all levels.
+Crystal’s Kids club was a huge hit with the children – and it gave me and D a chance to relax, and unwind our way onto the slopes.

 Checking in to Passo Tonale